edavis/riverpy/README.txt

-riverpy -- a River of News aggregator for the modern web

-riverpy is a River of News style feed aggregator that takes an OPML reading list, parses any linked RSS/Atom feeds, generates a river.js file and uploads that file and a web-based viewer to Amazon S3.
+riverpy is a River of News style aggregator that takes an OPML reading list, parses any linked RSS/Atom feeds, generates a river.js file and uploads that file and a web-based viewer to Amazon S3.

 Installation:
   1) install/configure redis